AT EDIZ HOOK

 in a skeleton sweatshirt leans

-against the bones of a beached trees,
+against the bones of beached trees,

 cracks a beer along the shore.
 We watch